microsoft/powerbi-desktop-samples/Report Theme JSON Schema/README.md

 #### Open issues

 * Defining a default "canvas size" doesn't work; see [Issue #51](https://github.com/microsoft/powerbi-desktop-samples/issues/51).

+### Fixed in September 2024 (2.136)

+* All lists of formatting objects and properties are now in alphabetical order in the schema.
+This change prevents extra needless diffs between schema versions due to code and capability refactoring, making it clearer what formatting options are added month-to-month.

 #### Fixed in December 2023 (2.124)